centrifugal/centrifugo/docs/content/server/protocol.md

 }
 ```

-`result` can have the following fields:
+`result` can have the following fields that relate to subscription expiration:

 * optional bool `expires` - indicates whether subscription expires or not.
 * optional uint32 `ttl` - number of seconds until subscription expire.

+And several fields that relate to message recovery:

 * optional bool `recoverable` - means that messages can be recovered in this subscription.
-* optional int32 `seq` - current publication sequence inside channel
+* optional uint32 `seq` - current publication sequence inside channel
-* optional int32 `gen` - current publication generation inside channel
+* optional uint32 `gen` - current publication generation inside channel
 * optional string `epoch` - current epoch inside channel
 * optional array `publications` - this is an array of missed publications in channel.
 When received client must call general publication event handler for each message in this array.
 * optional bool `recovered` - this flag is set to `true` when server thinks that all missed publications were successfully recovered and send in subscribe reply (in `publications` array) and `false` otherwise.

+See more about meaning of recovery related fields in [special doc chapter](recover.md).

-After client received successful reply on `subscribe` command it will receive asynchronous
-reply messages published to this channel.
+After client received successful reply on `subscribe` command it will receive asynchronous reply messages published to this channel.
 Messages can be of several types:

-* Publication message
+* `Publication` message
-* Join message
+* `Join` message
-* Leave message
+* `Leave` message
-* Unsub message
+* `Unsub` message

 See more about asynchronous messages below.